keszeiz/nCoV-SARS-2-CeMM/narratives/nCoV-SARS-2-CeMM_Simple1.md

 ---
 title: Mutational Dynamics of SARS-CoV-2 in Austria
-authors: "Zsofia Keszei, Jakob-Wendelin Genger, Laura Alvarez, Andreas Bergthaler"
+authors: "Jakob-Wendelin Genger, Zsofia Keszei, Laura Alvarez, Andreas Bergthaler"
 authorLinks: "https://cemm.at/en/research/groups/andreas-bergthaler-group/"
 affiliations: "CeMM Research Center for Molecular Medicine of the Austrian Academy of Sciences"
 date: "May 2020"